 - Children, caregivers and their families have the right to equal access to high-quality services and care.
-MCaFHNA recognises that maternal, child and family health nursing require a highly specialised skill set gained through practice as a RN.
-Families who utilise child health service expect to receive care commensurate with these qualifications. - There is no minimum standard to practice as a Maternal Child Family Health Nurse in Australia across the States and Territories.
+MCaFHNA recognises that child and family health nursing require a highly specialised skill set gained through practice as a RN.
+Families who utilise child health service expect to receive care commensurate with these qualifications. - Ongoing and well-resourced education and support for rural and remote Child and Family Health nurses to maintain quality and competent clinical practice - There is no minimum standard to practice as a Child Family Health Nurse in Australia across the States and Territories.
 NSW Health Local Health Districts (LHD) advertise for Child and Family Health Nurse (CFHN) positions to include the RN with evidence of current APHPRA registration and recency of practice, however, there are some LHD's who do not identify the specific CFHN qualification within the advertisement and will accept an RN.
 Some of the advertisement wording may include- 'willingness to complete a CFHN qualification', however completion of this qualification is not always reviewed. - The National Standards for Practice of Maternal, Child and Family Health Nurses in Australia (Grant, Mitchell, & Cuthbertson.
 2017), recognise the unique qualities of practice in each jurisdiction to maintain quality and safety in practice.
-The Standards of Practice for MCFHN's also articulate that the qualification of RN is the foundational qualification needed to be able to care for infants, children and families (including a variety of caregivers) from birth to school entry. - With the aim of Maternal Child and Family Health nursing being to optimize the health, development and wellbeing of young children - then infants, children and families are entitled to, and should, expect to receive the highest quality care from appropriately qualified staff. - O Investigate different models of health care e.g. Maari Ma Health Aboriginal Corporation About Us | Maari Ma Health or the NT Healthy Under 5 Kids -Partnering Families (HU5K-PF) model digitallibrary-tst.health.nt.gov.au.
-These examples use a 'hub and spoke model' where there is Aboriginal Health workers and RN's without additional qualifications, but they have access to a qualified Child and Family Health Nurse.
+The Standards of Practice for MCFHN's also articulate that the qualification of RN is the foundational qualification needed to be able to care for infants, children and families (including a variety of caregivers) from birth to school entry.

+- With the aim of Child and Family Health nursing being to optimize the health, development and wellbeing of young children - then infants, children and families are entitled to, and should, expect to receive the highest quality care from appropriately qualified staff. - O Investigate different models of health care e.g. Maari Ma Health Aboriginal Corporation About Us | Maari Ma Health or the NT Healthy Under 5 Kids -Partnering Families (HU5K-PF) model digitallibrary-tst.health.nt.gov.au.
+These examples use a 'hub and spoke model' where there is Aboriginal Health workers and Registered Nurses without additional qualifications, but they have access to a qualified Child and Family Health Nurse.
 The Maari Ma model also utilises on site staff (Health Start staff) for some of the service, and qualified CFH Nurses for specialist appointments i.e. when developmental screening is required.
 These models are standardised (esp.
-HU5K-PF) to ensure scope of practice is upheld and referral pathways clearly documented.

-4. Funding for early intervention programs and screening to ensure children are given support for developmental issues, including telehealth and other models.
+HU5K-PF) to ensure scope of practice is upheld and referral pathways clearly documented. - 4.
+Funding for early intervention programs and screening in both Hunter LHD and the New England North West LHD. to ensure children are given support for developmental issues, including telehealth and other models.